nkirschi/Freddie/README.md

 The project's three main scripts are located in the `src/` directory:

-- `preprocessing.py`: Data preprocessing as described in the thesis.
+- `preprocessing.py`: Data preprocessing as described in the paper.
 - `ordinary_training.py`: Standard passive training procedure.
-- `active_learning.py`: Implementation of the active learning algorithm devised in the thesis.
+- `active_learning.py`: Implementation of the active learning algorithm devised in the paper.

 ## Configuration